The-Codex-Crew/Smart-Product-Insight-Recommendation-System/README.md

        pip install streamlit pandas numpy matplotlib seaborn

+4. Make sure amazon.csv is available in the same folder as smart_shop.py.

-4. Run the application:
+5. Run the Streamlit application:

        streamlit run smart_shop.py

-5. Open in your browser:
+6. Open the local app URL in your browser:

         http://localhost:8501